jeungsook/cs135/exercises/exercise2.md

 ---
 layout: pages
-title:  "Exercise 1"
+title:  "Exercise 2"
-permalink: /exercise1/
+permalink: /exercise2/
 ---

-# Exercise 1

 ## Summary

 Learn how to:

-- Add comments to code
-- Compile a program
-- Run a compiled program
+- Use the cout statement to print output to the screen
+- Use the mail command from bobby.cs.unlv.edu to email exercises

 ### Due
-Jan 24-27 for labs 1004-1009, 1012-1015, Jan 30 for lab 1011
+by 11:59pm Tues, Jan 31

 ### Point Value
-10
+15

-### Download the pdf instructions for this exercise:
+### Download the pdf instructions for this exercise: [Download](https://github.com/jeungsook/cs135/blob/master/exercises/pdf/CS%20135%20Spring%202017%20Exercise%20%232.pdf)

-### Due Date Passed.
-Here is a Perfect Example of Exercise 1:
+### Tips
+- It's not required that you create a new file, you can edit the file from exercise 1
+- If you want to know if your submission went through, you can ask me anytime before the due date